Please Note: The house flag and word mark 'P&O' are Trade Marks of the DP World Company https://www.dpworld.com/

 Her aft funnel was removed and she was fitted with eight 6-inch and two 3-inch guns.
 By the third week in December, she was ready for sea, in her new guise as the newly commissioned HMS Carthage.
 From her base at Colombo, she carried out patrols to Aden and Achin Head, until ordered to Bombay for refit; after which she patrolled off Mogadishu, while also convoying merchant ships to Aden.

-Mainly engaged on convoy escort duties in the Indian Ocean, in April 1941 she escorted the damaged aircraft carrier HMS Illustrious until relieved by the heavy cruiser HMS Dorsetshire.
+In April 1941 she escorted the damaged aircraft carrier HMS Illustrious until relieved by the heavy cruiser HMS Dorsetshire.

 In October 1941 she